TULiberalArts/Philosophy/pages/next-stops.md

 published: true
 ---
 ## What Can I Do With a Degree in Philosophy?
-Beyond the personal satisfaction gained by addressing the most basic questions confronting the human mind, studying philosophy in college helps you develop a strong foundation in the skills you need for success in any professional career.
-The ability to analyze a problem and argue coherently toward a solution is the most important and universal skill you will gain through a college education.
-All academic disciplines employ these skills but philosophy students practice them in a more wide-ranging and penetrating fashion.
-As a result, philosophy majors find success in all occupations.
-In a [2013 study](https://www.aacu.org/sites/default/files/files/LEAP/2013_EmployerSurvey.pdf), employers rank critical thinking skills as the number one thing they look for in an employee.
-Philosophy majors also excel on [graduate and professional exams](http://blogs.discovermagazine.com/gnxp/2010/12/verbal-vs-mathematical-aptitude-in-academics/#.WdKZo9NSyUl).
+Temple Philosophy alumni have gone on to study law, medicine, and other graduate studies at top-ranked universities.They have developed successful professional and academic careers and become social activists, teachers and journalists.
+In a [major survey of American employers](https://www.aacu.org/sites/default/files/files/LEAP/2013_EmployerSurvey.pdf), 93 percent agreed that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major.”
+More than 90 percent placed high value on ethical decisionmaking, intercultural skills, and interest in continued learning.
+These are all skills developed in philosophy courses.

 ## Famous People who have Philosophy Degrees
-Famous philosophy graduates work in careers that range from Comedian to Supreme Court Justice.
-Here are some names few names you might recognize
+Philosophy graduates work in careers that range from comedian to Supreme Court Justice.
+Famous philosophy majors include

 - San Suu Kyi - Nobel Peace Prize Winner
 - Stephen Breyer - Supreme Court Justice